Transport and removal of a passive tracer in porous media employing surface washing: Materials and methods

-We elected to determine the porosity of porous media comprising the beads prior to sintering to eliminate potential issues of accurately measuring the volume of the sintered medium.
+We elected to determine the porosity $\por$ of our porous substrate prior to sintering to eliminate potential issues of accurately measuring the volume of the sintered medium.
 Specifically, we filled a known volume, $V_{tot}$, with soda-lime glass beads and measured its mass, $m_{glass}$.
-Taking the density of soda-lime glass as $\rho_{glass} = 2.5$ g/ml, the ratio of void volume over total volume, or porosity, $\phi_{loose}$, can be calculated as $\phi_{loose} = 1-(m_{glass}/\rho_{glass})/V_{tot}$.
-We measured $\phi_{loose} =0.374 \pm 0.004$ and $0.368 \pm 0.007$ for 100--200\;\si{\um} and 300--400\;\si{\um} beads, respectively.
+Taking the density of soda-lime glass as $\rho_{glass} = 2.5$ \SI{}{\gram / \milli \litre}, the ratio of void volume over total volume, or porosity, $\por_{loose}$, can be calculated as $\por_{loose} = 1-(m_{glass}/\rho_{glass})/V_{tot}$.
+We measured $\por_{loose} =0.374 \pm 0.004$ and $0.368 \pm 0.007$ for the fine and coarse beads, respectively.
 The agreement in porosity measurement suggests that the bead shape and size distribution are similar in both groups of beads.
-However, after sintering, the plate made from smaller beads might have slightly reduced porosity due to the higher surface area of bead contacts, which leads to more fusion between smaller beads.
+However, after sintering, the porosity of the plate made from smaller beads might be lower due to the higher surface area of bead contacts, which leads to more fusion between smaller beads and a more compacted structure.